StevenMunich/AI-Fraud/README.md

 I have had a response that told me to install a python lib named "reqwest" instead of "request" and python libraries CAN HAVE BAD STUFF if not careful.

-I may or may not make this statement public.
-I am uploading to github for safekeep.

 PS: years ago code it "generated" was scraped from Geeks4Geeks, same vairable names and even comments sometimes.
 Many responses are pre-determined.